AFFIDAVIT OF SUPPORT HOUSEHOLD MEMBER

 Reach someone from our team of experienced Attorneys and Paralegal staff from anywhere.
 Our team members speak English, Spanish, Russian, and Portuguese.
 If we can’t speak your language, we will find someone who can, and at no cost.

-Excellent Services for your $
+Excellent Services for Your $

 We appreciate that you worked hard for your money.
-Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings onto our clients.
+Your satisfaction is extremely important to us, and through our highly innovative online case management software, we have been able to cut costs and pass our savings on to our clients.

 As part of the application process, the U.S. petitioner will need to fill out a form called an Affidavit of Support, on USCIS Form I-864, on the immigrant’s behalf.

-The legal purpose of this Affidavit is to prove that, according to the numbers set forth within the U.S. Poverty Guidelines (see below), the U.S. sponsor’s household income is high enough to support the immigration family members at 125% or more of U.S. poverty line levels.
+The legal purpose of this Affidavit is to prove that, according to the numbers set forth within the U.S. Poverty Guidelines (see below), the U.S. sponsor’s household income is high enough to support the immigration family members at 125% or more of the U.S. poverty line levels.

-The I-864 is used to prove that you can financially support the intending immigrant and promises the US government that the beneficiary will not be come a public charge to tax payers.
+The I-864 is used to prove that you can financially support the intending immigrant and promises the US government that the beneficiary will not become a public charge to taxpayers.
 The only way the sponsor is released from this obligation is if the following:

 • Beneficiary (sponsored immigrant(s)) has worked for 40 quarters (10 years)